martinheidegger/protobuf-varint/README.md

 ⚡️

-Fast encoding and decoding for all variable [protobuf-style varint bytes](https://developers.google.com/protocol-buffers/docs/encoding#varints).
+Fast encoding and decoding for all variable [protobuf varint types](https://developers.google.com/protocol-buffers/docs/encoding#varints).

 - Supports 64bit values using `longfn` or `long.js` compatible objects.
 - Protocol-buffer compatible for **all** edge cases